NMN (Nicotinamide Mononucleotide)

 What is NMN?

 NMN (nicotinamide mononucleotide) is a precursor that the body uses to make NAD+, a coenzyme central to energy metabolism and cellular repair whose levels decline with age.
-This has made NMN a popular longevity supplement, studied for healthy aging, energy, and metabolic support.
+This has made NMN a popular longevity supplement, but the human research is much thinner than the marketing suggests.

 What is the recommended dosage of NMN?

-The clinically studied dose is 250–500 mg/day (commonly studied); up to 1,200 mg/day in clinical trials Always follow the product label and check with a healthcare provider for personal advice.
+The clinically studied dose is 250 to 500 mg/day is the usual commercial range.
+The only study cited on this page ran 14 days and measured blood NAD levels, so no dose has been linked to a health benefit.
+Always follow the product label and check with a healthcare provider for personal advice.

 Is NMN safe, and does it have side effects?

 For most healthy adults, NMN is well tolerated at studied doses.
-Reported effects can include: Generally well-tolerated in clinical studies up to 1,200 mg/day Mild nausea or GI discomfort reported by some users at higher doses It may also interact with some medications.
+Reported effects can include: Well tolerated in the short studies done so far; the one study cited here gave NAD boosters to 65 healthy adults for 14 days Mild nausea or GI discomfort reported by some users at higher doses It may also interact with some medications.
 NMN is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

 Does NMN interact with any medications?